rusulh/J124-Final-Project-Hadi/README.md

 Scope of analysis: in the context of a dataset pertains to the specific boundaries and parameters that outline the extent and focus of the study conducted on the dataset
-1. Which age group experienced the highest and lowest pregnancy rates during the observed period?
+1. Create a pivot table to show the total pregnancy count by each year and age group 15-17?
 2. How have pregnancy rates varied among different age groups of women over the years?
 3. Is there a noticeable trend in teenage pregnancy rates from 1973 to 2017?
 4. Which state had the highest overall birth rate in 2017, and which had the lowest?